-On entering the college each pupil is placed in a mixed-ability tutor group which is carefully constructed to take into consideration issues such as friendship patterns and backgrounds.
+On entering the school each pupil is placed in a mixed-ability tutor group, which is carefully constructed to take into consideration issues such as friendship patterns and backgrounds.

 The tutor is the member of staff who will be in closest regular contact with your child.
 The tutor sees your child daily and needs to be aware of any problem affecting attendance, behaviour, homework or progress.
 Your child's tutor may contact you should problems arise.

 Heads of Year are sometimes available to take telephone calls during the day.
-However, the college office will take messages throughout the day and pass information on to the Head of Year.
+However, the school office will take messages throughout the day and pass information on to the Head of Year.

 The Heads of Year are:

-If you wish to come into college to speak to a member of staff it is essential to telephone first to make an appointment.
-If this is not possible then every attempt will be made to organise an interview with a member of the senior staff, although this may involve a waiting period.
+If you wish to come into school to speak to a member of staff it is essential to telephone first to make an appointment.
+If this is not possible, then every attempt will be made to organise an interview with a member of the senior staff, although this may involve a waiting period.

 Pupils' Responsibilities and Discipline